 And again, to make it even richer, you can also add some red pepper paste.

-Our Turkish lamb stew is incredibly easy to make on the stove top and essentially is broken down into 4 easy steps.
-It's hearty, meaty, rich, and super filling.
+Our Turkish lamb stew is incredibly easy to make on the stove top and essentially is broken down into a few easy steps.

-- Cook the diced lamb: To start, place the diced lamb inside a cast iron or stainless steel pan.
+To start, place the diced lamb inside a Dutch oven or stainless steel pan.
 Add the butter as well.
 Then, place these ingredients over medium-high heat and allow them to cook, covered, for about 5 minutes.
 The lamb should release all of the water and reabsorb it back.

 Once there is very little water left in the pan, lower the heat to medium-low.
 Leave the lamb to cook without a lid for another 5 minutes while stirring occasionally.